 Dormitory: Included in the price of all ISA Seoul semester and summer programs.

-For Academic Year programs in Seoul, housing is NOT included in the break between semesters and may be available for an additional cost.
+For students staying a full-year in Seoul, housing is NOT included in the break between semesters and may be available for an additional cost.
 Please contact your South Korea Program Manager for details.

 Excursions are included in the price of all ISA programs, except Intensive Month programs.
 Excursions are designed to complement the academic component of the student's study abroad experience.
 Transportation and guided tours are included.
 During multi-day excursions, hotel accommodations and breakfast are also included.
 Additional optional excursions may be offered but are not included in the ISA program price.
 Students may sign up and pay for these excursions after they arrive at their program site.

 In order to maximize cultural immersion, the ISA program staff develops unique cultural activities.
 These custom-designed activities invite students to experience the local color of their host city, while learning about the history and culture of their new surroundings.
 Speaking the native language with locals, tasting the regional cuisine, and partaking in the native traditions are just a few of the ways these cultural activities lead to full appreciation of the program city.

 Comprehensive medical insurance is provided during the official period of the program.
 Extensions of medical coverage can be made for an additional fee if students plan to be abroad before or after the program period.
 A full description of coverage can be found here.

 ISA regular office hours are Monday through Thursday, 7:00am - 7:00pm and Friday, 7:00am - 5:00pm Central Time.
 For students or parents who need assistance in an emergency situation outside of the regular office hours, please call the ISA office at 512-480-8522 to access the ISA emergency contact information for that particular week.
 Abroad students also have access to on-site staff 24 hours a day.